Augustin007/Augustin007/README.md

 I am currently studying for a degree in Electrical Engineering and Mathematics at UCSD

-I work as a gymnastics and parkour coach for all non-competitive levels.
+I work as a gymnastics and parkour coach for all pre-competitive levels.

 ## Programming